Top of the page

 Sexual contact can also expose children to the virus.
 This can include being sexually abused by a person who has HIV.
 Another way is having unprotected sex with a person who has HIV.

 There are steps you can take to help protect your child from HIV.

 If you have HIV, don't breastfeed your baby unless your doctor tells you to.
 And don't pre-chew food for your child.

 Teach your child not to touch or play with needles.
 Show your child what a sharps container looks like.
 These are containers where people put used medical needles.
 Teach your child not to reach into one.
 When you talk with your child about drugs, tell your child to never share needles or syringes with anyone.

-When you talk to your child about sex, teach your child to use a condom every time he or she has sex.
+When you talk to your child about sex, teach your child to always use a condom when having sex.
 This includes anal sex.